Skip to content

 Policy, Research, Strategy

-While serving as Deputy Director of Research I also co-authored, with staff from the Urban Institute’s Center on Nonprofits and Philanthropy, the NEA study Birth and Mortality Rates of Arts and Cultural Organizations, 1990–2010, a causation analysis of organizational life cycles across six metropolitan areas.
-This report includes a comprehensive assessment of how funders might ‘right-size’ future investments to better align with the carrying capacity of local cultural economies, given the resources available in each region.
-I continue to serve as a senior advisor to the Foundation Center for this initiative.
+She also co-authored, with the Urban Institute’s Center on Nonprofits and Philanthropy, the National Endowment for the Arts study Birth and Mortality Rates of Arts and Cultural Organizations, 1990–2010 — a longitudinal examination of organizational life cycles across six metropolitan areas.
+The study offered new insight into how philanthropic investment can better align with the carrying capacity of local cultural ecosystems.

 Blog at WordPress.com.